Borup, Køge

 Borup is a railway town in Zealand, Denmark.
 It lies about 40 km southwest of Copenhagen on the railroad between Roskilde and Ringsted.
 It is located in Køge Municipality in Region Zealand.
-With a population of 5,049 (1 January 2025), it is the second largest town of the municipality.
+With a population of 5,063 (1 January 2026), it is the second largest town of the municipality.

 Etymology

-BORUP is the evolution and shortening of what would be BYTHORP in English.
-In other words, the place name is based on two words having the meaning of "dwelling place".
+Borup is the evolution and shortening of what would be Bythorp in English.
+In other words, the place name is based on two words having the meaning of "dwelling place."

 History

-Borup was originally a village which around the year 1800 consisted of 5 farms in addition to the parsonage and 10 houses; all (apart from the parsonage) were tenant farmers under the manor house and estate of Svenstrup.
+Borup was originally a village that, around the year 1800, consisted of 5 farms in addition to the parsonage and 10 houses; all (apart from the parsonage) were tenant farmers under the manor house and estate of Svenstrup.
 After the opening of the railway line in 1856, a railway town quickly developed around the railway station.

 In 1967, Borup was known for an air-raid shelter built at the town by the doomsday cult The Orthon cult.

 On 1 April 1970, Borup became the municipal seat of Skovbo Municipality, until it was merged with Køge Municipality on 1 January 2007.